driusan/dewm/src/WindowManaging.md

 workspaces["default"] = defaultw
 ```

-We should probably define that "Add" method that we just used.
+We should probably define the "Add" method on workspace that we just used.

 ### "window.go functions" +=